leecallen35/find-SRs/README.md

 # find-forex-SRs
 This program detects support & resistance zones in historical forex data.
 It is written to use Dukascopy downloaded data in CSV format.

 My first publicly released Python code and my first Github submission.
-I am obviously not a Python code.
+I am obviously not a Python coder.
 Please be gentle!

 Testing to verify code: